mhoban/rainbow_bridge/README.md

 <small>**Note: one of the above options is required (specifying both will throw an error)**</small>

 ### Specifying fastq files
 In all cases, if you're processing fastq runs, you must specify the location of your sequence reads.
 Generally, if you're processing runs that have *not* been demultiplexed by the sequencer, you will have either one (single-end) or two (paired-end) fastq files.
 If your runs *have* been demultiplexed, you will have as many files as you have individual samples (twice as many for paired-end).

+**Note: unless you are specifying forward/reverse reads directly (i.e. as individual files), it is generally best practice to keep files from different sequencing runs in separate directories.
+If you do not, because of the way the pipeline uses globs to find files, you could end up with unexpected behavior.**

 There are a few ways you tell eDNAFlow where your reads are:

 - For single-ended runs
   - Non-demultiplexed
     <small>**`--reads`**</small>: For non-demultiplexed runs, this points directly to your fastq reads, e.g., '../fastq/B1_S7_L001.fastq'.
   - Demultiplexed
     <small>**`--reads`**</small>: For demultiplexed runs, this is a glob indicating where all the demultiplexed reads can be found, e.g., '../fastq/\*.fastq'
 - For paired-end runs
   - Non-demultiplexed
     <small>**`--fwd`**</small> and <small>**`--rev`**</small>: For non-demultiplexed runs, you may use these parameters to specify the forward (`--fwd`) and reverse (`--rev`) fastq files directly.
   - Demultiplexed